New York Wheel

-The New York Wheel was a proposed 630 ft Ferris wheel to be located at St. George in Staten Island, New York City, next to the Empire Outlets retail complex.
+The New York Wheel was a proposed 630 ft Ferris wheel to be located in the St. George neighborhood of Staten Island, New York City, next to the Empire Outlets retail complex.

-The project was announced in 2012 as part of an initiative to make St. George into a tourist attraction.
-It was canceled by investors in September 2018 due in large part to lack of support from the New York City government, as well as a lack of funding.
-New York City mayor Bill de Blasio refused to endorse bonds citing it as too risky, and a speculative project which was supposed to be entirely privately funded.
+The project was announced in 2012 as part of an effort to make St. George a tourist attraction.
+It was canceled by investors in September 2018 after New York City mayor Bill de Blasio refused to endorse selling city bonds to finance what he called a risky speculative project that was supposed to be entirely privately funded.

-Proposals to build a smaller New York Wheel were being discussed in May 2019.
+Proposals to build a smaller New York Wheel were being discussed in May 2019, but these were officially cancelled in February 2023.

 Planning

 Announcement

 In October 2008, developer Meir Laufer rode the London Eye and met with its lead engineer.
 He established a business relationship with them to bring a wheel to New York.
 On September 27, 2012, then-New York City Mayor Michael Bloomberg and then-New York Wheel CEO Richard Marin announced a deal to build the wheel at the St. George Waterfront District.